 How to Brush a Dog’s Teeth – The Essentials

 It’s hard not to get busy with life in general.
-Sometimes this can cause pet owners to unintentionally overlook their dog’s dental health―an unfortunate fact as dental disease is a widespread issue amongst pets.
+Unfortunately, this can cause some pet owners to unintentionally overlook their dog’s dental health―an unfortunate fact as dental disease is a widespread issue amongst pets.

 How to Brush a Dogs Teeth – Getting Started

-It’s important to use toothpaste specially made for dogs (like the highly regarded Petrodex Enzymatic Doggy Toothpaste) since some ingredients in human toothpaste could hurt your dog’s stomach.
+Just remember to use toothpaste that’s specially made for dogs (like the highly regarded Petrodex Enzymatic Doggy Toothpaste).
 It shouldn’t take more than a couple of days for him to get used to the taste and texture.

-If your dog doesn’t seem to care for the toothpaste after several offerings, try giving him a different flavour―you’d be surprised to know what kind of choices are available!
+If your dog doesn’t seem to care for the toothpaste after a few offerings, try giving him a different flavour―you’d be surprised to know what kind of choices are available!

-When you first start out, try to find a time of day when your dog is relaxed to brush his teeth.
-You’ll want to work up to making it a routine so he doesn’t get plaque buildup, tooth decay, gum disease, or bad breath.
+When you’re first starting, try to find a time of day when your dog is relaxed to brush his teeth.

-Especially in the beginning when the experience is new, you should choose a time of day that is convenient for both of you.
-Don’t try to introduce your dog to tooth brushing when he is tired, anxious, hungry, or irritable.
+Don’t try to introduce your dog to tooth brushing when he is tired, anxious, hungry, or irritable as that can make things more difficult.

 How to Brush a Dogs Teeth – Choosing a Toothbrush

-Once he gets used to having your fingers in his mouth, you can try brushing a few teeth.
 The type of toothbrush you use on your dog is entirely up to you.
-Although there are toothbrushes made for dogs, some people choose to use soft-bristled baby toothbrushes or finger brushes.
+While there are toothbrushes made for dogs, some people choose to use soft-bristled baby toothbrushes or finger brushes.
 It may take a few tries to find a brush that works best for you and your dog.

 Choosing a Toothbrush for Large Breed Dogs